Track and Trace for Governments

 Regulations

 Some governments implement laws regulating traceability in certain product categories.
-Manufacturers must comply by implementing track and trace systems to meet these requirements if they want maintain access to target markets.
+Manufacturers must comply by implementing Track and Trace systems to meet these requirements if they want to maintain access to target markets.
 Such systems help prevent the production, import, and circulation of illegal goods within the country, which safeguards domestic markets and buyers from counterfeit products.

 For instance, many countries are enacting legislation regarding drug traceability, such as EU regulations for falsified medicines.
 Published in 2011 and applicable since 2012, the Directive states that medicine packaging must include mandatory safety features like a unique identifier and anti-tampering device, along with an EU-wide logo to identify legal online pharmacies.